 Insulation, appliances, and lighting, oh my!
 If you’re looking for one of the easiest ways to cut your greenhouse gas emissions, you can get your feet wet with some energy efficiency measures.

-The goal of every energy efficiency measure–from weatherization, to swapping out traditional lights for LEDs, to buying ENERGY STAR appliances–is to decrease your energy consumption.
-And like we mentioned above, everything you can do to cut your energy consumption–both electricity and gas–helps decrease overall use of and reliance on fossil fuels that cause global warming.
+The goal of every energy efficiency measure–from weatherization to swapping out traditional lights for LEDs, to buying ENERGY STAR appliances–is to decrease your energy consumption.
+And like we mentioned above, everything you can do to cut your energy consumption–both electricity and gas–helps decrease the overall use of and reliance on fossil fuels that cause global warming.

 Don’t know where to begin?
 Start with a professional energy audit; this can help you determine the biggest opportunities for saving energy in your home.
 But before finding an energy auditor, it’s a good idea to do a bit of local research – many utility companies or state organizations offer free or discounted energy audits, and may even provide impressive incentives to help decrease costs of energy upgrades.